 Great Transcription Websites for Beginners

-While these sites are our top five, there are many other options available to you when you starting out in transcription; here’s a summary with more details below:
+While these sites are our top five, which are legitimate and safe, there are many other options available to you when you starting out in transcription; here’s a summary with more details below:

 1. Babble Type

 Stressing that they are looking for highly educated and highly literate applicants, Babble Type offers both transcription and translation and offers ongoing support and training to the applicants they accept.
 They focus on accuracy, including context, so they’re looking for native speakers.